manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 21. Once the group is created, select the **Close** button on the **New group created** window.

-22. This will return you to the **Groups** window.
+22. This will return you to the **Teams & groups** window.
 You may need to select the **Refresh** option on the menu bar for the **Sales Group** to appear in the list of groups.
 In fact, you may have to wait a few minutes for the Sales Group to appear, so you may need to select the **Refresh** option on the menu bar once or twice.

 23. Once the **Sales Group** appears in the list of groups, select it.